Home > GPU > GPU Buyer's Guide

 Use case

 To start with, you need to consider your usage and requirements.
-The easiest way to determine this is by looking at recommended specs for the software you primarily use and then finding compatible hardware.
+The easiest way to determine this is by looking at recommended specs for the software you primarily use and then finding compatible hardware for your workstation.

 Further, you also need to look at your workflow and then get a GPU that best fits your needs.
-For instance, if you work with 2D design, then a powerful graphics card might be an overkill.
-However, you’d need a high-end graphics card if your work involves 3D design or video editing – you can check out the best GPUs for Photoshop for reference.
+For instance, if you work with 2D design, then a powerful graphics card might be overkill.
+However, you'd need a high-end graphics card if your work involves 3D design or video editing, but it may be highly dependent on the apps you’re using, such as Photoshop.

 VRAM

 Think of VRAM as the RAM for graphics cards.
 This is dedicated memory in the GPUs that stores textures, images, and other files that the GPU can access readily instead of having to look through the slower system memory.
-This means VRAM saves time and helps GPU deliver faster performance.
-We’d recommend having at least 8GB VRAM in your GPU for graphic design and 16GB if you deal with heavier software and workflow.
+This means VRAM saves time and helps the GPU deliver faster performance.
+We'd recommend having at least 8GB VRAM in your GPU for graphic design and 16GB if you deal with heavier software and workflow, allowing you to use high resolutions such as 4K gaming.

 Other features